College | March 20, 2023 | Chris Morrison

-How to pay for college without help from your parents
+How to pay for college without your parents’ help

-Although planning and paying for college on your own can seem daunting at first, it is something that many students successfully do.
+Although planning and paying for college on your own can seem daunting at first, it’s something many students successfully do.
 Between submitting the Free Application for Financial Student Aid (FAFSA®), applying for scholarships, and taking out federal or private student loans, there are resources available to you.

 1. Plan ahead

-When it comes to paying for college, especially without the help of a parent or guardian, taking the time to plan ahead and map out your college journey early on is super important.
-Not only does it give you the chance to outline your specific career interests and determine what you’re looking for in a college experience, but it can also save money and lower your tuition costs.
+Taking the time to map out your college journey early on is super important.
+It gives you the chance to figure out your specific career interests and determine what you’re looking for in a college experience.
+Here are some ways pre-planning can help you save money and lower your tuition costs:

-AP classesStart by maximizing your high school classes.
-Does your school offer Advanced Placement (AP) courses?
-These programs have the potential of turning into college credits, so talk to your counselor about how to enroll.
-There may be some AP courses that are a great fit for you, and some that are more of a stretch.
-Make sure you’re generally comfortable in the subject (for example, if you struggle with writing, speak to your counselor before signing up for AP English).
+AP® classesStart by maximizing your high school classes.
+Does your school offer Advanced Placement® (AP®) courses?
+These programs can turn into college credits, and if you don’t have to take a class or two in college, you can save on tuition.
+Talk to your counselor about how to enroll.
+Make sure you’re generally comfortable with the AP® subject; for example, if writing isn’t your strength, speak to your counselor before signing up for AP® English.

-- Dual enrollment: Check out opportunities with local community colleges or universities to potentially earn college credits while still in high school.
-Not only can dual enrollment help you decrease the cost of college by fulfilling degree requirements needed to graduate, but they can also be a great way to gain some exposure to the way college classes operate.
+Dual enrollment: Check out opportunities with local community colleges or universities to earn college credits while still in high school.
+Not only can dual enrollment help you decrease the cost of college by fulfilling degree requirements needed to graduate, but they can also be a great way to get a preview of what college classes are like.

 - Start saving: Use the time you have in high school to save as much money as you can for college.
-Consider finding a part-time job while in high school so you can put money aside to finance your future college expenses.
+Consider finding a part-time job so you can put money aside to finance your future college expenses.
 Take advantage of temporary and seasonal job opportunities to build your college savings.
+Even if you just earn enough for some textbooks, that’ll still put you ahead financially.

-Research shows that 61% of students will pursue a 2- or 4-year program, while 12% will opt for career training.
+Research shows hat 61% of students will pursue a 2- or 4-year program, while 12% will opt for career training.
 The cost of these different options will vary.
 For example, a 2- or 4-year institution can cost more than a certificate program or even community college.
-As you review your options for education after high school, consider what’s needed in order to enter your desired field, along with the other requirements or criteria you’ve got in mind, like employment rate, average cost, number of students, location, etc.
+As you review your options for education after high school, consider what’s needed in order to enter your desired field.
+This should include looking into other requirements or criteria for your field and the institution, like employment rate, average cost, number of students, location, etc.

 The U.S. Department of Education’s College Scorecard is a great resource that can help you see your desired college’s academic programs, costs, admission statistics, and post-graduate job placements and starting salaries.

-Start early, plan ahead, and form an idea of what you’re looking for so you can make the most out the money you spend.
+Start early, plan ahead, and form an idea of what you’re looking for so you can make the most of your money.

-3. Put your personal savings and income toward college
+3. Use your personal savings and income for college

-When it comes to paying for college, first turn to your personal savings and current income to identify what available funds can be used to pay for college.
+When it comes to paying for college, start with your personal savings and current income to identify the money you’ve got available to pay for college.

-- Income: Make a budget and set aside a certain percentage of your income each pay period to help increase your college savings over time.
+Income: Make a budget and set aside a certain percentage of your income each pay period to help increase your college savings over time.
+You can use online budget apps or even something like this simple budget worksheet.

 4. Apply for scholarships